CreativeRusBear/Cheetah_Software/README.md

 ## Documentation

-You can find the Node Chat documentation [on the website](https://creativerusbear.github.io/Cheetah_Software/).
+You can find the Cheetah Software documentation [on the website](https://creativerusbear.github.io/Cheetah_Software/).

 ## Conclusion